Frank Oz: Performing

 Oz performed as a puppeteer with Jim Henson’s Muppets.
 As a teenager, he worked with the Vagabond Puppets at the Children's Fairyland of Oakland, which is how he first met Henson.
 He was 19 when he joined Henson in New York to work on the Muppets in 1963.
 His characters have included Miss Piggy, Fozzie Bear, Animal, and Sam Eagle on The Muppet Show, and Cookie Monster, Bert and Grover on Sesame Street.

-In addition to performing a variety of characters, Oz was one of the primary collaborators responsible for the development of the Muppets, known most notably for his chemistry with Jim Henson himself, performing in such pairings as: Ernie and Bert; Cookie Monster and Kermit the Frog; Kermit and Miss Piggy; Kermit and Fozzie Bear; Kermit and Grover; Ernie and Cookie Monster; Kermit and Cookie Monster, Rowlf the Dog and Fozzie Bear; Rowlf and Miss Piggy, and The Swedish Chef (Henson performed the head and voice, with Oz normally operating the hands).
+In addition to performing a variety of characters, Oz was one of the primary collaborators responsible for the development of the Muppets, known most notably for his chemistry with Jim Henson himself, performing in such pairings as: Ernie and Bert; Cookie Monster and Kermit the Frog; Kermit and Miss Piggy; Kermit and Fozzie Bear; Kermit and Grover; Ernie and Cookie Monster; Rowlf the Dog and Fozzie Bear; Rowlf and Miss Piggy, and The Swedish Chef (Henson performed the head and voice, with Oz normally operating the hands).
 Oz performed as a puppeteer in over 75 productions, including Labyrinth (as the Wiseman), video releases, and television specials, as well as countless other public appearances, episodes of Sesame Street, and other Jim Henson series.
 His puppetry work spans from 1963 to the present, although he semi-retired from performing his Muppets characters in 2001 (continuing to perform on Sesame Street on a yearly basis through 2012).
 In 2001 following his retirement, his characters were taken over by Eric Jacobson, with the exception of Cookie Monster, who was taken over by David Rudman.

 Oz explained why he decided on leaving the Muppets in a 2007 interview:

 One was that I was a dad, I have four kids.
 The reason was that I was constantly asked to do stuff.
 And also, I'd done this for 30 years, and I'd never wanted to be a puppeteer in the first place.
 I wanted to be a journalist, and really what I wanted to do was direct theatre and direct movies.
 So it was more a slow progression, working with Jim, but I felt limited.
 As an actor and a performer, you always feel limited because you're not the source of the creation, and I wanted to be the source.
 I wanted to be the guy and give my view of the world.
 And if I screw it up, I screw it up, but at least I tried.
 And as a director, what you're really showing is you're showing the audience your view of the world ...
 I've always enjoyed, more than anything else in the world, bringing things to life, whether it's characters or actors in a scene or moments in movies.
 I've done so much with the puppets, that I'd always wanted to work with actors.